-- 7.4.1 Input data records for transactions executed on <BROKER VENUE>'s trading platform (representing trades of Prime Bank Paper between 10:20 to 10:22am) on a daily basis by 10:35am via the NZdata website.
-To authorise the provision of this trading information to the FMA and the publication of this information on a delayed, cross-venue and counterparty aggregated basis as determined by NZFBF, in consultation with the NZFMA's Rates Committee, from time to time; - 7.4.2 Provide evidence of trading activity that meets the minimum defined threshold for relevance for inclusion in the BKBM Trading Window and Rate Calculation Process initially and from time to time as requested by NZFBF and described in the Operating Rules & Principles of the Bank Bill Benchmark Rate (BKBM) and BKBM Trading Window.
+- 7.4.1 Input data records for transactions executed on the Broker's trading platform (representing trades of Prime Bank Paper between 10:20 to 10:22am) on a daily basis by 10:35am via the NZdata website.
+To authorise the provision of this trading information to the FMA and the publication of this information on a delayed, cross-venue and counterparty aggregated basis as determined by NZFBF, in consultation with NZFBF's BKBM Committee, from time to time; - 7.4.2 Provide evidence of trading activity that meets the minimum defined threshold for relevance for inclusion in the BKBM Trading Window and BKBM Calculation Process initially and from time to time, as requested by NZFBF and described in these Operating Rules & Principles of the Bank Bill Benchmark Rate (BKBM) and BKBM Trading Window.